campworkcoeman/campworkcoeman.org/about/news/_posts/2026-01-05-2026-spring-programs.md

 ---
 published: true
 layout: news-item
-title: 2026 Spring Programs at Camp Workcoeman
+title: 2026 Winter/Spring Programs at Camp Workcoeman
 ---

 A variety of day and weekend Scouting programs are planned for this spring at Camp Workcoeman.
 These activities include Scouts BSA, Cub Scout, training, and volunteer events.